katriellucas/lecarde-2/README.md

 The release of Lecarde Chronicles 2 got permited by Konami, the game and its assets are freeware and **_SHOULD NOT_** be sold, this also includes the source code.
 Any modifications you do have also to be free.
 Castlevania is an intelectual property owned by Konami, please support the company by buying their official releases.

 ## Changelog

+#### [0.5.1] - 2023-04-04

+`ADDED` - Recovered French script on the repository.
+`FIXED` - Position of enemy name tag large text in enemy chart.
+`FIXED` - Position of most French plain-text.
+`FIXED` - Most of French character font.
+`CHANGED` - Two instances where the Japanese text would exceed the dialogue box.

 #### [0.5.0] - 2023-04-03